‘American Roulette’ exhibit at Geneva Center for the Arts examines nation’s gun violence

 A new traveling art exhibit is bringing a thought-provoking examination of the country’s gun violence epidemic to the Fox Valley.

-“American Roulette,” a collection of work from seven artists including Dominic Sansone of Campton Hills and CJ Hungerman of Geneva, opened at the Geneva Center for the Arts on May 20.
-The exhibit will run through June 17.
+“American Roulette,” a collection of work from seven artists including Dominic Sansone of Campton Hills and CJ Hungerman of Geneva, recently opened at the Geneva Center for the Arts, and will run through June 17.
 Admission is free.

 “The American Roulette traveling exhibit presents provocative artwork influenced by gun culture and violence.
 The mission of this exhibit is to evoke strong and thoughtful responses, creating a much-needed platform for productive dialogue across cultural and societal divides and to use these conversations as opportunities to listen and learn from each other,” according to the Geneva Center for the Arts website.